janhavishankar/js/index.md

 <!-- ## About Me -->

 Hi!
-Welcome to my website.
+Welcome to my personal webpage.

 I am a PhD Candidate in Economics at Fordham University, specializing in International and Financial Economics.
 At Fordham, I am advised by Prof. Erick W. Rengifo and Prof. Dominick Salvatore.